 - Others – iron oxide, red veterinary petrolatum, kaolin, calamine, ichthammol, talc

-Inorganic agents function by reflecting, scattering or absorbing UV radiation.
-Their opaque nature and “whitening effect” are an inherent disadvantage, which may be minimized by the use of micronized or ultrafine particles.
+- Inorganic agents function by reflecting, scattering, or absorbing UV radiation.
+Their opaque nature and “whitening effect” are inherent disadvantages, which may be minimized by the use of micronized or ultrafine particles.

 Recommendations for Sunscreen Application

-Sunprotek should be applied properly to all sun-exposed areas (in a concentration of 2 mg/cm 2), and allowed to dry completely before sun exposure.
-It should be reapplied every 2 hours, and after swimming, vigorous activity, excessive perspiration, or toweling.
+Sunprotek should be appropriately applied to all sun-exposed areas (in a concentration of 2 mg/cm 2) and allowed to dry completely before sun exposure.
+It should be reapplied every 2 hours and after swimming, vigorous activity, excessive perspiration, or toweling.